 Lloyd P. Gerson, Aristotle and Other Platonists, Cornell University Press, 2005

 This is a fantastic book.
-This not being a formal academic review, I can praise Aristotle and Other Platonists by Lloyd Gerson in a way that might otherwise seem excessive.
+This not being a formal review, the reader will inludge me if I praise Aristotle and Other Platonists in a manner that seems excessive.
 The book’s overall thesis is clear and well-argued.
 Aristotle, according to Gerson, was a Platonist malgré lui.
-Despite his frequent and oftentimes scathing critiques of the Forms, Aristotle either (1) believed in some account of the Forms qua intelligibles (νοητά) in the mind of God in Metaphysics Λ and (2) rejected theories of the Forms that Plato himself critiqued in the Dialogues.
-Hence, the common and well-known “history” of ancient philosophy, Plato vs. Aristotle, conceals much more than it reveals.
-While some of Aristotle’s many criticisms of the Forms are probably at odds with what Plato held—Aristotle tells us as much—it is not clear that he ever abandoned Forms.
+Despite his frequent and oftentimes scathing critiques of the Forms, Aristotle either (1) believed in some account of the Forms qua intelligibles (νοητά) in the mind of God as per Metaphysics Λ and (2) rejected theories of the Forms that Plato himself critiqued in the Dialogues.
+Hence, the common and well-known history of ancient philosophy, Plato vs. Aristotle, conceals much more than it reveals.
+While some of Aristotle’s criticisms of the Forms are probably at odds with what Plato held—Aristotle tells us as much—it is not clear that he ever abandoned separate Forms.
 For both considered Form more of a substance than the material composites of form and matter.
 As Aristotle says, form qua form is “prior and more evident” than the composite.
-This, combined with his claim that metaphysics is the study of immovable and separable substances, would be sufficient for most ‘Neo’-Platonists to enlist Aristotle into the Platonic camp.
+This, combined with his claim that metaphysics is the study of immovable and separable substances, would in itself be sufficient for most ‘Neo’-Platonists to make common cause with Aristotle.

 But Gerson doesn’t rest his case here.
 Rather he attempts to show that, at every part of his corpus, Aristotle’s position can easily be interpreted and incorporated into the Platonic program.
 This integration is possible only because so much of Aristotle’s philosophy relies on Platonic assumptions.
 Most of the ‘developmentalist’ accounts of Aristotle, on the other hand, dogmatically assert that Aristotle must have gotten more ‘anti-Platonic’ overtime.
 These stories trade on the obvious truth that a thinker’s ideas change as he responds to new questions, reassesses his position, etc. However, Gerson shows, rather convincingly that, no matter how one construes Aristotle’s development—and there have been numerous and oftentimes contradictory proposals—his philosophy remains either outright Platonic or at least implicitly dependent on Platonic theology.
 If one goes with Werner Jaeger’s account, one will still have to admit that the Metaphysics contains what Neo-Platonists took to be Plato’s account of the Forms all along qua eternal intelligibles thought by the Demiurge.
 On the other hand, if one wants to assert that Aristotle developed in an ‘empiricist’ or ‘materialistic’ direction, one will need to assert that the Categories, which Plotinus and Porphyry took to be about sensible substances (for Aristotle says that the ἴδιον of substance is that it admits of contraries—μεταβολή) is a complete account of substance as such.
 An unlikely story.
 In short, Gerson argues that one ought instead to reject such question-begging and tenuous accounts of development altogether and read the corpus holistically.